 There are no objective diagnostic tests, verified biomarkers, curative medications, or treatments for CFS/ME.
 The primary goals of treatment are to manage symptoms and improve functional capacity.
 Initial treatment should be individualized based on the patient’s most severe complaints.

-The chronic but fluctuating disabilities require substantial lifestyle changes to plan each day's activities carefully, conserve energy resources for the most important tasks, schedule rest periods to avoid individuals overtaxing themselves, and to improve the quality of sleep.
+The chronic but fluctuating disabilities require substantial lifestyle changes to carefully plan each day's activities, conserve energy resources for the most important tasks, schedule rest periods to avoid individuals overtaxing themselves, and to improve the quality of sleep.

-CFS is characterized by a sudden or gradual onset of persistent disabling fatigue, postexertional malaise (PEM, exertional exhaustion), unrefreshing sleep, cognitive and autonomic dysfunction, myalgia, arthralgia, headaches, and sore throat and lymph nodes, with symptoms lasting at least 6 months.
-PEM is the hallmark of CFS.
-The fatigue is not related to other medical conditions, and symptoms do not improve with sleep or rest.
+CFS/ME is characterized by a sudden or gradual onset of persistent disabling fatigue, postexertional malaise (PEM)/exertional exhaustion, unrefreshing sleep, cognitive and autonomic dysfunction, myalgia, arthralgia, headaches, and sore throat and tender lymph nodes (without palpable lymphadenopathy), with symptoms lasting at least 6 months.
+The fatigue is not related to other medical or psychiatric conditions, and symptoms do not improve with sleep or rest.

 Division of Rheumatology, Immunology, and Allergy